CEOs rewrite the rulebook in pursuit of growth

 AI experts take note

 Artificial intelligence (AI) is on the minds of CEOs, yet only 16 percent have implemented AI and automation programs.
-A further 31 percent have AI projects which are still at the pilot stage, while 53 percent recognize that their introduction of AI programs has been limited.
+A further 31 percent are still at the pilot stage, while 53 percent admit to undertaking a limited AI implementation.
 Yet 65 percent of CEOs believe the inclusion of AI and automation will create more jobs than it eliminates.

 Continues Thomas, “All together, this year’s survey is telling us that we’ve entered a new era of leadership.
 Agility comes from balancing a CEO’s instinct with having confidence in what the data is telling you.
 Strategic decisions require data that has bias removed.
 It’s no longer enough to seek “big” data, instead CEOs must use technology to uncover quality data.
 Only through this will they create the organizational resilience to drive growth.”